 Though reports suggest that Van Persie’s decision not to renew his contract may have upset Walcott, the proof that he is not just a one-match wonder internationally means that Arsenal will be desperate for him to stay and provide the killer pace in a new-look front three with Podolski and Giroud.

-Fellow Englishman Alex Oxlade-Chamberlain, however, beat Walcott to a starting place against France and, though offering no particular sparkle, continued to demonstrate his remarkable level-headedness for a mere 18-year-old.
+Fellow Englishman Alex Oxlade-Chamberlain, however, beat Walcott to a starting place against France and, though offering no particular sparkle, continued to demonstrate his remarkable composure for a mere 18-year-old.

 Having looked not the slightest bit overawed by his first major tournament, there is no question that the youngster is ready to play a big part in the Arsenal squad in 2012-13.